 Ok, so will you guys kill me if I post two mashed potatoes recipes in the same week?
-I probably could have done with some better timing but with Thanksgiving (and Christmas soon after) looming and mashed potatoes such an important part of the meal, I wanted to get this Make-Ahead Slow Cooker or Oven Mashed Potatoes recipe out.
-And not to worry, I have a teaser – a beautiful, easy and feast worthy Chocolate Tart coming up along with a couple of fun Thanksgiving-y recipes.
+I probably could have done with some better timing but with Thanksgiving (and Christmas soon after) looming and mashed potatoes such an important part of the meal, I wanted to get this Make-Ahead Slow Cooker or Oven Mashed Potatoes recipe out AND the other recipe for Best Company Mashed Potatoes.
+And not to worry if potatoes aren’t your thing!
+I have a teaser – a beautiful, easy and feast worthy Chocolate Glazed Tart coming up along with a couple of other fun Thanksgiving-y recipes.

 Make-Ahead Slow Cooker or Oven Mashed Potatoes are a workhorse recipe.
 It’s a great recipe to have if you are asked to bring mashed potatoes to someone’s house or to a potluck.
-It’s a great recipe to use, too, if you’re hosting a crowd and don’t need the hassle of making your mashed potatoes last minute or don’t have the stove/kitchen space to coordinate all the last minute prep.
+It’s a great recipe to use, too, if you’re hosting a crowd and don’t need the hassle of making your mashed potatoes last minute or don’t have the stove/kitchen space to coordinate all the last minute prep and want the potatoes done and ready.
 And talk about stress saving!

 About Make-Ahead Slow Cooker or Oven Mashed Potatoes:

 Mashed Potatoes are my desert island food – that’s the food you pick if you were stranded on a desert island and could only have one food until you are rescued.
 Normally I wouldn’t dream of making mashed potatoes ahead because I’m kind of a freak about them!
 But when faced with that last-minute flurry of putting on a feast for a crowd, making your mashed potatoes a day ahead and reheating for your Thanksgiving or Christmas feast is the way to go.